nrfconnect/sdk-nrf/applications/nrf_desktop/doc/config_channel.rst

 * Firmware updates.
 * LED effect display data, after it has been generated on the computer.

-For instructions on how to install and use the configuration channel on a host computer, see the :ref:`config_channel_script`.
+For instructions on how to install and use the configuration channel on a host computer, see the :ref:`nrf_desktop_config_channel_script`.

 Behavior
 ********